Application Guidelines – Collective Initiatives, including the Changing Narratives Fund Stream

 - any costs not directly related to the implementation of a specific activity or objective.

-If funding is approved for 2025-2026, we may fund expenses incurred as of April 1, 2025.
-However, if you incur expenses for your project before receiving written confirmation of your funding approval, you will be doing so at your own risk.
+If you incur expenses for your project as of April 1, 2026, before receiving written confirmation of your funding approval, you will be doing so at your own risk.

 Limits of government assistance

-To ensure the success of your project, you are required to have other funding sources.
+To ensure the success of your project, we encourage you to have other funding sources.
 This may include contributions from your organization, the private sector or other levels of government.

-The total financial assistance received from the Collective Initiatives component of the Canada Periodical Fund and other levels of government (federal, provincial, territorial and municipal) cannot exceed 75% of your total project-related costs.
+The total financial assistance received from the Collective Initiatives component of the Canada Periodical Fund and other levels of government (federal, provincial, territorial and municipal) cannot exceed 100% of the total project-related costs.

-Recipients may receive funding from Collective Initiatives for more than one project in a fiscal year.
+Recipients may receive funding from the Collective Initiatives component for more than one project in a fiscal year.

 Applying for more than 12 months